asa55/azure-privileged-identity-management-docs-as-flashcards/Deck/Overview/What-is-Azure-AD-PIM/1-What-is-Azure-AD-Privileged-Identity-Management.md

 ##

 In Privileged Identity Management (PIM), you can now assign eligibility for membership or ownership of privileged access `_____`.
-Starting with this preview, you can assign Azure Active Directory (Azure AD) built-in roles to cloud `_____` and use PIM to manage group member and owner eligibility and activation.
-For more information about role-assignable `_____` in Azure AD, see Use Azure AD `_____` to manage role assignments.
+Starting with this preview, you can assign Azure Active Directory (Azure AD) built-in roles to cloud `_____` and use PIM to manage group member and owner eligibility and activation

 %

 In Privileged Identity Management (PIM), you can now assign eligibility for membership or ownership of privileged access **groups**.
-Starting with this preview, you can assign Azure Active Directory (Azure AD) built-in roles to cloud **groups** and use PIM to manage group member and owner eligibility and activation.
-For more information about role-assignable **groups** in Azure AD, see Use Azure AD **groups** to manage role assignments.
+Starting with this preview, you can assign Azure Active Directory (Azure AD) built-in roles to cloud **groups** and use PIM to manage group member and owner eligibility and activation

 ##